 Furniture Needs Will Influence Your Timeline

 The amount of furniture you plan on putting in the nursery will also influence when you should begin setting up the space.
 If you are just planning on purchasing a crib and dresser and don’t need any additional pieces, then there is no need to rush into setting up the room right away; however, if you anticipate needing additional items such as a changing table, rocking chair, storage bins, etc., then it makes sense to begin shopping for those items early so that you have enough time for them arrive and be put into place before your little one arrives.
-Additionally, if your chosen pieces require assembly then allowing yourself extra time will ensure that everything is properly assembled before baby arrives.
+Additionally, if your chosen pieces require assembly then allowing yourself extra time will ensure that everything is properly assembled before the baby arrives.

 How can I create a nursery that will grow with my child?